What happens when you don’t pay your taxes? Well, let me tell you all about it!

 The next year I had a new baby.
 The year after that, I had surgery and was planning a move to California.

 They sent me a letter saying that they knew I hadn’t claimed any income for the last three years, and they threatened to put a lien on my property and garnish my wages.
-I had never received a letter like that in my life before, and I was scared out of my mind.
+I was so scared!

 Terrence had just proposed to me a few weeks before, and my first thought was that he would never want to marry a woman who was having her wages garnished for taxes.
 I was in our apartment alone when I got the letter, and I started freaking out immediately.
 I ran out, got in my car and drove aimlessly, not sure what I would do, but knowing that I had to get away before Terrence got home.